maazaahmed/maazaahmed/README.md

 - 🔭 I’m currently working on iOS, Django, machine learning, deep learning and many other platforms :computer:
 - 🌱 I’m currently learning everything :smile:
-- 👯 I’m looking to collaborate with other passionate developer
+- 👯 I’m looking to collaborate with any passionate content creater
-- 💬 Ask me about my experience
+- 💬 Ask me about my skills and experience
 - 📫 How to reach me: https://www.linkedin.com/in/maazaahmed/